twongCMU/AdventOfCode2021/6/README.md

 being the number of days until spawn so we only need to check and update 9 elements each round and can count how many of each fish are at that stage.

+For part 2 I don't know why I used a dict when a list would have been fine